 Our revenue and operating results normally fluctuate as a result of seasonal variations in our business, principally due to changes in total student population.
 Student population varies as a result of new student enrollments, graduations and student attrition.
 Historically, our schools have had lower student populations in our first and second quarters and we have experienced larger class starts in the third and fourth quarters and student attrition in the first half of the year.
 Our second half growth is largely dependent on a successful high school recruiting season.
 We recruit our high school students several months ahead of their scheduled start dates, and thus, while we have visibility on the number of students who have expressed interest in attending our schools, we cannot predict with certainty the actual number of new student enrollments and the related impact on revenue.
 Our expenses, however, typically do not vary significantly over the course of the year with changes in our student population and revenue.
-During the first half of the year, we make significant investments in marketing, staff, programs and facilities to ensure that we meet our second half of the year targets and, as a result, such expenses do not fluctuate significantly on a quarterly basis.
-To the extent new student enrollments, and related revenue, in the second half of the year fall short of our estimates, our operating results could be negatively impacted.
+During the first half of the year, we make significant investments in marketing, staff, programs and facilities to ensure that we meet our second half of the year targets and, as a result of seasonal enrollments, our operating results could be negatively impacted.
 We expect quarterly fluctuations in operating results to continue as a result of seasonal enrollment patterns.
 Such patterns may change as a result of new school openings, new program introductions, and increased enrollments of adult students and/or acquisitions.